CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 ### 4.1.7 HA Queues with Transactions

-HA Queues with Transactions is almost the same, except that the transaction won't commit until al nodes have a copy of the message, which is much slower than pure transactions.
+HA Queues with Transactions is almost the same, except that the transaction won't commit until all nodes have a copy of the message, which is much slower than pure transactions.

 ### 4.1.8 Persisting Messages to Disk via Delivery-Mode 2